pinapelz/donder-hiroba-to-mirage-import/README.md

 <img width="304" height="56" alt="image" src="https://github.com/user-attachments/assets/49f65ee8-a609-4b9c-a10c-fcd95412770f" />

 3. Refresh your data by clicking on this icon:  <img width="51" height="38" alt="image" src="https://github.com/user-attachments/assets/efd9a501-6b9d-4585-bf86-15a1a4c320c7" />
- on the rop right corner
+ on the top right corner

 From here you need to get your token.
 There are 2 ways to do this